National Unity (Israel)

-National Unity or State Camp (המחנה הממלכתי) was an Israeli political alliance initially made up of former IDF Chief of Staff Benny Gantz's Blue and White, Gideon Sa'ar's New Hope, as well as independents Gadi Eizenkot (who served as the former IDF Chief of Staff) and Matan Kahana.
+National Unity or State Camp (המחנה הממלכתי) was an Israeli political alliance initially made up of former IDF Chief of Staff Benny Gantz's Blue and White, Gideon Sa'ar's New Hope, as well as independents Gadi Eisenkot (who formerly served as the IDF Chief of Staff) and Matan Kahana.

 The alliance was created to participate in the 2022 Israeli legislative election.
 It had been part of the Thirty-seventh government of Israel, led by Benjamin Netanyahu, from October 2023 to June 2024.
-The New Hope party left the alliance in March 2024, while Eizenkot and Kahana left it in July 2025.
+The New Hope party left the alliance in March 2024, while Eisenkot and Kahana left it in July 2025.